LorealCI/eventure/README.md

 # User stories
 We used an agile workflow for the project, creating user stories and adding them to the Github project kanban board, including small actionable steps to achieve an MVP and also additional potential features, such as attaching the Google maps API to the location of the events.

-Here are the user stories: (You can also view the user stories in the [GitHub Projects Kanban Board](https://github.com/users/LorealCI/projects/9) for this website.)
+You are view the user stories here in the [GitHub Projects Kanban Board](https://github.com/users/LorealCI/projects/9)

 # Wireframes